 At the southern end of Big Sur, Ragged Point offers a stunning ocean view from the cliffs high above the water.
 Ragged Point Restaurant is a great place for a break, with outdoor seating where you can have a bite to eat or a drink.
 There’s a fish pond that kids will enjoy, and we love strolling the beautiful gardens.

 Ragged Point offers hiking trails, ranging from easy to challenging.
-The short but steep (and sometimes treacherously slippery) climb down to Young’s Creek Beach rewards experienced hikers not just with its black sand, but also the fabulous view looking up at the cliffs from the bottom.
+The short but very steep (and sometimes treacherously slippery) climb down to Young’s Creek Beach rewards experienced hikers not just with its black sand, but also the fabulous view looking up at the cliffs from the bottom.
 The beach also offers views of the 300-foot seasonal Black Swift Falls.

 Salmon Creek Falls is close to Highway 1.
 The trailhead is at a pullout about 3.6 miles north of Ragged Point, and you can park on the side of the road.
 The 0.25-mile round-trip is signposted, and leads to a 120-foot waterfall.
 The trail requires some climbing and scrambling.